-Picture this: I need to renew my Spanish identification card (known as T.I.E. in Spanish) and after gathering ten different papers and scheduling an appointment that is not at all convenient for anyone with a day job, I show up to the Comisaria de Extranjeria de Madrid, the Spanish social security office for foreigners and have no idea where to go.
-I walk up to the “help desk” a.k.a. “give out daily dose of attitude” desk and I say “Hola, tengo una cita por renovación de tie.
-Puedes decirme donde ir, por favor?”
-He responds with their face contorted like I just interrupted their wedding speech “de que?”.
-That’s just the start of a two-hour trek that resulted in me having to do the whole thing again because… razones…
+Picture this: I need to renew my Spanish identification card (known as T.I.E. in Spanish) and after gathering ten different papers and scheduling an appointment that is not at all convenient for anyone with a day job, I show up at the Comisaría de Extranjería y Fronteras, the Spanish social security office for foreigners and have no idea where to go.
+I walk up to the “help desk” a.k.a. “give out daily dose of attitude” pitstop and I say “Hola, tengo una cita por renovación de T.I.E … ¿Puedes decirme donde ir, por favor?”
+He responds with his face contorted like I just interrupted his wedding speech and grimaces out a “¿de qué?”
+That’s merely the start of a two-hour trek that results in me having to do the whole thing again because… razónes…

-The logistics of moving abroad isn’t easy.
-Figuring out how to afford the move, completing all the necessary paperwork perfectly (and on time), and possibly making last minute trips to government offices that are a two-hour drive away on the same day as take-off are all situations that one needs to consider.
-But what often isn’t discussed is what happens after one has been in the country for a while; after the wanderlust fades and the mundanity of daily life sets in.
+The logistics of moving abroad are not easy.
+Figuring out how to afford the move, completing all the necessary paperwork perfectly (and on time), and possibly making last-minute trips to government offices that are a two-hour drive away on the same day as take-off are all situations that one needs to consider.
+But what they don’t tell you is what happens after one has been in the country for a while; after the wanderlust fades and the mundanity of daily expat life sets in.
 Now what?
-Now, one has to deal with all the pressures of life…but in a foreign language and culture.
+Now, one has to deal with all the pressures of life… but in a foreign language and culture.

 An Outsider Living Inside

 When I left the USA, I missed my friends but I knew that they were only a phone call away and I would make new ones in Spain.
 This was the case, but after a year you realize it’s just not your loved ones that make a place home.
 I was missing the connection to a larger community, a culture.
 As much as I love the Spanish way and pace of expat life, I couldn’t help but feel that it’s not for me and never really will be.